Voice Coaching for Politicians *Political Public Speaking & Campaigning

 When it comes to getting elected and fulfilling their roles as leaders, politicians need to have the ability to influence.
 That’s what political speaking is all about!
 Getting as many people as possible on your side.
 A politician will likely spend every day of their career trying to gain and keep - trust and support, and pleasing superiors, peers and the public.
 There are often cameras and social media today makes sure that things can stay in the public eye forever.
 Every time a politician speaks, they know it’s an important opportunity to gain allies and momentum, whether it’s a parliamentary debate or sharing information to a small group of office staff.

-• trustworthy persona,
+• trustworthy and empathetic persona,

 • a friendly look with an every-person image,